-A guide for those looking to get skilled and certified.
+A guide for those looking to get skilled and certified

-From this month, Microsoft has overhauled some of its courses and certifications.
+In 2019, Microsoft has overhauled some of its courses and certifications.
 As the only Gold Learning Partner in town, DDLS has the news you need to get the skills you need.
 Firstly, we would love to speak to you about your requirements.
 We’ve created this quick FAQ to answer the questions you didn’t know you had.

 Q: Why has Microsoft made such significant changes to its courses and certifications?